softwareshinobi/eternal-repository-template/readme.md

 ## More Things To Do In An Idealized Future

-- [ ] Run the script into a Docker image for funsies.
+- [ ] i want mkdocs to pick up the entire repository. then everything is documented.

-- [ ] Create standard users w/ passwords w/ keys
+- [ ] build the entire project as a markdown blog server

 - [ ] Configure Docker user permissions at install

 ## Read The Companion Article